aiotsystems/aiot_gateway/README.md

 This repository contains the software that interfaces the AIOT Manager and a Raspberry Pi.
 The data is published to the HiveMQ public MQTT broker https://www.mqtt-dashboard.com/ with default topic `aiotsystems`

+NOTE: The this repository needs to be cloned or unzipped in `/home/pi/aiot_gateway`

 - TODO [place AIOT Gateway Gif]

 ## Hardware Requirements